OpenVPN/openvpn-build/README.md

 ------------------------

 This file determines the release and build numbers.
 It should be updated whenever a new release or build is made.
+Alternatively the version information can be defined on the command-line (see below).

 Adding new sbuild schroots
 ==========================